vmbaraiya/Git-Study/README.md

 git config --global user.email "<useremailaddress>"
 ```

-+ Check if the .gitconfig file is available at home location of the user for which git is installed
+    Check if the .gitconfig file is available at home location of the user for which git is installed
 ```shell
 cat ~/.gitconfig
 ```

-+ If you don't have .gitocnfig file that means your git config is not set up
+    If you don't have .gitocnfig file that means your git config is not set up

-..
-CHeck
+4. What is Repository
+_Repository is a place where all code is hosted remotely._
+*A Git repository is a virtual storage of your project.
+It allows you to save versions of your code, which you can access when needed.*

+Create a new Repsitory using a [New Repository option](https://github.com/new)

++ git clone: git clone is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository on your local system.
+_There are way to get repo on your local system using git clone_
+..1. https
+..2. ssh